 - Be prepared for a review, as the SBA reserves the right to review any loan “in SBA’s discretion[,]” and the SBA will review any loan over $2 million.
 Areas of review include eligibility, necessity, calculation of the loan amount, use of loan proceeds, and the calculation of the loan forgiveness amount.

-- The PPP Forgiveness Platform, which lenders can use to provide loan forgiveness decisions, supporting documentation, and requests for forgiveness payments, will go live and begin accepting lender submissions on August 10, 2020.
+- The PPP Forgiveness Platform, which lenders can use to provide loan forgiveness decisions, supporting documentation, and requests for forgiveness payments, went live and began accepting lender submissions on August 10, 2020.

 - Retain PPP documentation for six years after the date the loan is forgiven or repaid in full.
 For more details about this, see our article “Key Considerations for PPP Documentation.”